-Health insurance fees are payable at the time of visa application and renewed annually on September 1 for each consecutive year.
+Health insurance fees are payable at the time of visa application and renewed annually on September I for each consecutive year.

 AUD non-sponsored students are required to have and maintain private health insurance covering all UAE care on a continual basis while enrolled and are responsible for all charges related to their medical care.
-They can join the AUD-sponsored health insurance plan at the beginning of each semester subject to approval from the insurance company.
+They can join the AUD-sponsored health insurance plan at the beginning of Fall or Spring semesters subject to approval from the insurance company.